Thoughts on Six Sigma for Developing Your Software Engineering Processes

 Let’s see if we can judge Six Sigma solely on its merits.

-Our view is that Six Sigma practices are just tools like any others.
+Our view is that Six Sigma practices are just tools like any other.
 They are neither good nor bad.
 Their utility depends on how and when they are applied.

 In this sense, we believe that turning a set of valuable practices into a cult where they are ritualized and assumed to hold in all times and circumstances can do more harm than good.
 This statement is quite valid for Six Sigma as well.

-Finally, because of the nature of those concepts and tools that involve a lot of statistical analysis and data gathering, they become less useful for small businesses, especially in the software development world.
+Finally, those concepts and tools involving a lot of statistical analysis and data gathering make them less useful for small businesses, especially in software development.

 Automation, however, can drastically change the picture.